 For small batches of juice, we spent more time cleaning than juicing.

-With an MSRP of $459 for the rose gold option, there’s no doubt that this is an expensive machine.
+There’s no doubt that this is an expensive machine.
 The brand has a long history of making quality products, so it should last a long time, but it may be outside the budget limit for casual juicers.
 For folks who want to make juicing part of their normal lifestyle and want a powerful machine that will last, they may be willing to pay the price.